 1. Buyers Should Be Educated

 There will be lots of documents at or before the closing, some of the most important include (1) the documents related to the real estate itself (inspection reports, deed, affidavits, title insurance commitment, appraisal, etc.); and (2) the documents related to the mortgage loan (Mortgage, Note, Loan Estimate, Closing Disclosure, etc.).
-Since we believe home buyers should become familiar with these documents ahead of time, we wrote about the documents in these posts:
+Since we believe home buyers should become familiar with these documents ahead of time, we wrote about the documents and some of the related issues in these posts:

 2. Buyers Need to Know About The Closing Process